 Another benefit of credit unions is that they offer all types of loans, personal, auto loans, mortgages, and student loans.
 You can take advantage of having a one stop shop for all of your loan needs with a credit union.

 If you have poor credit it’s a result of one of two things.
 You either went through a financial hardship, such as a loss of a job, reduction in income, or a medical condition.
 If your poor credit history is a result of financial hardship it’s usually fairly easy to tell by looking at your report.

 If you can see where the financial struggles happened by showing late payments and collections that started at the same time then this is in your favor.

-As long as you have since removed from the economic event that cause the bad credit and have re-established positive credit in the months since the hardship, a lender is more likely to take a risk on you as a borrower.
+As long as you have since recovered from the economic event that caused the bad credit and have re-established positive credit in the months since the hardship, a lender is more likely to take a risk on you as a borrower.

 A lender who is looking at a credit report with a consistent history of late payments, missed payments, and collections you’re a much bigger risk and loan companies are less likely to take a risk on you.

 What is Considered Poor Credit?